starfi5h/DSP_Mod/BulletTime/README.md

 #### Acknowledgements
 All trademarks, copyright, and resources related to Dyson Sphere Project itself, remain the property of Gamera Game and Youthcat Studio as applicable according to the license agreement distributed with Dyson Sphere Program.
 <a href="https://www.flaticon.com/free-icons/pause-button" title="pause-button icons">Pause-button icons created by Uniconlabs - Flaticon</a>
+Speed button UI desgin from [DspGameSpeed](https://thunderstore.io/c/dyson-sphere-program/p/dsp-mods/DspGameSpeed/)